Ham and Cheese Frittata

 I love recipes that are so versatile that they can be eaten any time day, and that describes this Ham and Cheese Frittata perfectly!

-It’s such a great high protein, lower carb option that’s satisfying all on its own or served with your favorite sides.
+Like my spinach frittata and asparagus frittata with goat cheese recipes, it’s a great high protein, lower carb option that’s satisfying all on its own or served with your favorite sides.

 It’s perfect for meal prep breakfast, holiday brunches such as Easter, and even a quick and easy weeknight dinner because it can be prepared entirely in advance.